t04glovern/esp32-mqtt-publish/README.md

 #### AWS_IOT

 Based on the AWS_IOT Project in [ExploreEmbedded/Hornbill-Examples](https://github.com/ExploreEmbedded/Hornbill-Examples/tree/master/arduino-esp32/AWS_IOT), the AWS_IOT directory should be dropped into/maintained in the `lib` directory of this project

-You will need to make changes to `lib/AWS/IOT/src/aws_iot_certficates.c` based on the certificates you get when setting up a `thing` on the AWS platform.

 #### Filters